Dreksh/algebra-explorer/CONTRIBUTING.md

 * the purpose of type alias when applied to Record type is to constrain what is in there
 * `()` is an empty tuple which counts as a type!
 Crazy

+* you can have a type with [only one variant](https://github.com/mdgriffith/elm-animator/blob/master/examples/Mario.elm#L84) which then [doesn't need a `case`](https://github.com/mdgriffith/elm-animator/blob/master/examples/Mario.elm#L376) statement

 ### statements
 * `case` ... `of` handles addition (enum) types
 * `let` ... `in` is temporary variables for convenience